cafehaine/coffeestatus/README.md

 coffeestatus is a simple status generator to be used with any i3-compatible bars.
 It comes with a few modules that should be enough for any kind of day to day uses.
 ## How do I install this?
 Just clone this repo and then run `sudo ./install.sh`.

-Aur package for arch comming soon.
+If you are using archlinux or any pacman-based distro you can install the Aur package `coffeestatus-git`.
 ## What are the included modules?
 A few notable modules are:
  - mpd - It displays the current mpd track and it's progress, allows you to change the volume, skip to next track, play/pause and go to previous track.